 Over the weekend a family member and I got together for some stock speculation.
 We each ended up putting a few hundred dollars spread among three different stocks.

 For us this was purely for fun.
 We each wanted to see if we could pick some winning penny stocks watchlist.
 And, truth be told our criteria for purchasing these stocks was pretty shallow.

-Only after I set my account to purchase the stocks did I decide to do a more in depth research on the criteria I should be looking for when purchasing individual stocks.
+Only after I set my account to purchase some fractional shares I decided to do a more in depth research on the criteria I should be looking for when purchasing individual stocks.

 While there are many different opinions on what metrics to look for there are also some commonalities.
 Here’s the consensus of my research.

 What’s your favorite brand?
 What products do you use over and over?
 Which companies have business models that you love?

 Think about all the companies and products that you and your peers use on a daily basis and can’t live without.
 Make a list of all the companies that really stick out to you.